-- 1. A completed and signed OMB Standard Form 424, "Application for Federal Assistance" - 2.
-A completed and signed OMB Standard Form 424-A, "Budget Information-Non-construction Programs".
-Federal funding requested (the total of direct and indirect costs) must not exceed \$10,000. - 3.
-A completed and signed OMB Standard Form 424-B, "Assurances, Non-constructive Programs". - 4.
+- 2. An electronic copy (Microsoft Word format preferred) of the narrative portion (Forms RME-1 and RME-2) of the application package on a compact disc. - 3.
+A completed and signed OMB Standard Form 424, "Application for Federal Assistance." - 4.
+A completed and signed OMB Standard Form 424-A, "Budget Information-Non-construction Programs."
+Federal funding requested (the total of direct and indirect costs) must not exceed \$10,000. - 5.
+A completed and signed OMB Standard Form 424-B, "Assurances, Non-constructive Programs." - 6.
 Risk Management Education Project Narrative (Form RME-1).
 Complete all required parts of Form RME-1:

+Part I-Title Page.

-Part I-Title Page Part II-A written narrative of no more than 5 single-sided pages which will provide reviewers with sufficient information to effectively evaluate the merits of the application according to the evaluation criteria listed in this notice.
-Although a Statement of Work, which is the third evaluation criterion, is to be completed in detail in RME Form-2, applicants may wish to highlight certain unique features of the Statement of Work in Part II for the benefit of the evaluation panel.
-If your narrative exceeds the page limit, only the first 2 pages will be reviewed.
+Part II-A written narrative of no more than 5 single-sided pages which will provide reviewers with sufficient information to effectively evaluate the merits of the application according to the evaluation criteria listed in this notice.
+Although a Statement of Work, which is an evaluation criterion, is to be completed in detail in RME Form-2, applicants may wish to highlight certain unique features of the Statement of Work in Part II for the benefit of the evaluation panel.
+If your narrative exceeds the page limit, only the first 5 pages will be reviewed.

-- No smaller than 12-point font size.Use an easily readable font face - (e.g., Arial, Geneva, Helvetica, Times Roman).
+- No smaller than 12 point font size.

+- Use an easily readable font face (e.g., Arial, Geneva, Helvetica, Times Roman).

 - 8.5 by 11 inch paper.

 - One-inch margins on each page.

-- Printed only on one side of paper.
+- Printed on only one side of paper.

-- Unbound, held together only by rubber bands or metal clips; not bound or stapled in any other way.
+- Held together only by rubber bands or metal clips; not bound or stapled in any other way